Vindexus/mcgrules/onemoresong.md

 The player(s) with the most fans next to the Beachball each gain 1 random superfan from the top of the dancer draw pile.

 ### 6. Check for Combos
-In the same order that players took their turns, players will award combos (described later).
+In the same order that players took their turns, players will check for combos (described later).

 ### 7. Move Beachball
 Move the Beachball twice.
 The Beachball moves in the direction of the dancer whose arrow  is closest to the Beachball.
 If the Beachball would move off the edge of the dance floor, loop it around to the other side of the dance floor.